pnickchi/gofedf/README.md

 univariate sample follows a distribution based on the empirical distribution function.
 The theory is founded on reducing the problem to a stochastic process and computing its covariance function.
-An approximate p-value is computed using the Imhof method based on the limiting distribution of the statistic.
+An approximate p-value is computed using the `Imhof` or `Farebrother` method based on the limiting distribution of the statistic (see note section for more details about choice of method).
 Users can run the test by calculating either the Cramer-von Mises or Anderson-Darling statistic.
 The covariance function of the stochastic process relies on specific characteristics of the assumed model.
 Notably, knowledge of the Fisher information matrix and the partial derivatives of the cumulative distribution function is crucial for computing the covariance function.
 However, obtaining these quantities can be computationally intensive or challenging in general likelihood models.
 To overcome this limitation,